semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 pipelines of Semaphore 2.0 projects.

-The core properties of a Semaphore pipeline configuration file are `blocks`, which appear only once at the beginning of a YAML file, `tasks`, which can appear multiple times, `jobs`, which can also be repeated, and `promotions` that are optional and can appear only once.
+The core properties of a Semaphore pipeline configuration file are `blocks`, which appear only once at the beginning of a YAML file, `task`, which can appear multiple times, `jobs`, which can also be repeated, and `promotions` that are optional and can appear only once.